raspberrypilearning/comic-character/en/step_2.md

 title: How does JavaScript make websites interactive?
 ---

-JavaScript is a powerful language that provides tools to allow developers create interactive websites, by controlling the webpage content and behaviour.
+JavaScript is a powerful language that provides tools to allow developers to create interactive websites, by controlling the webpage content and behaviour.
-JavaScript can be used to change HTML content, change HTML attribute values, change HTML styles, show/hide HTML elements, and more.
+JavaScript can be used to change HTML content, change HTML attribute values, change CSS styles, show/hide HTML elements, and more.

 In this project we will focus on the following tools:
 + DOM Manipulation